plotly/plotly.py/doc/python/performance.md

 WebGL is a powerful technology for accelerating computation but comes with some strict limitations:

 1. GPU requirement: WebGL is a GPU (graphics card) technology and therefore requires specific hardware which is available in most but not all cases and is supported by most but not all browsers.
 2. Rasterization: WebGL-rendered data is drawn as a grid of pixels rather than as individual shapes, so can appear pixelated or fuzz in certain cases, and when exported to static file formats will appear pixelated on zoom.
-In addition: text rendering will differ between SVG and WebGL-powered traces.
+In addition, text rendering will differ between SVG and WebGL-powered traces.
 3. Context limits: browsers impose a strict limit on the number of WebGL "contexts" that any given web document can access.
 WebGL-powered traces in `plotly` can use multiple contexts in some cases but as a general rule, **it may not be possible to render more than 8 WebGL-involving figures on the same page at the same time.** See the following section, Multiple WebGL Contexts, for more details.
 4. Size limits: browsers impose hardware-dependent limits on the height and width of figures using WebGL which users may encounter with extremely large plots (e.g. tens of thousands of pixels of height).